 The variance between APY (annual percentage yield) offered from bank to bank can differ dramatically, and even half a percentage point can make a difference in your balance at the end of the year.
 No, high-yield savings accounts don’t pay as much as they used to, but you should still look to them as a good way to save an extra few dollars.
 When you’re saving and earning interest that goes back into your account, the amount can compound quickly with a higher rate.
 This may be a good time to shop around for a higher rate.

-Don’t pay a penny over 16% interest on your credit card
+Don’t pay high interest on your credit card

 Do you pay your credit card off at the end of every month?
 Ideally, that’s the goal, but things happen and sometimes we end up carrying a balance.
 If you are paying 20% or 25%, it’s time to shop around for a new card, Hamilton says.
 If you love your card, call to ask if you can get the APR lowered, but if that doesn’t work, it’s time to switch to a different card.